 Tuesday 8/24: Moscow (click for pictures) We arrive in Moscow on the dot at 7.12am…if nothing else, the soviet culture of timeliness has stayed with the Russian Railways.
 However our breakfast arrived in multiple parts and ended incomplete.
 We start our tour of the city real early with a drive past the Lubiyanka HQ of the K G B, now FSB.
 Lovely drive by the Moscow river and our first view of the red walls of the Kremlin, a panoramic view of the city from Sparrow Hills including an arial look of the Lenin stadium that hosted the 1980 Olympics that was boycotted by many number of countries including the US.
 We stop by at Leo Tolstoy’s home that he moved to from his native Tulane in the late 1880’s to get his children better education in Moscow.
 We then hop on the underground metro on the circular line at Kievskaya, followed by Arbatskya and finally getting out at the Revolution square metro.
 There are 30 metro stations out of 170 that were specially decorated by the orders of Stalin.
 They are incredible with amazing mosaic and statutes adorning the long corridors.
 Like any large city in the world the metro in Moscow is busy and admittedly so trying to support a population of 18MM, that has grown from 4MM in the mid nineties 4.5 folds to what it is now.
 Next stop is the Christ our Saviour Cathedral a mid 20th century cathedral, typical Russian Orthodox onion domes with icons in the inside.
 We then head to the Kremlin….unfortunately the line to view Lenin’s tomb is too long to be bothered with besides there is controversy about if the body is truly Lenin’s since it looks very waxy.
 I guess I will just visit Madam Tausad’s when they get to Lenin.
 We enter the famous Red Square…..hmmmmm this is it?
 Very under-whelming.
 A little hard to visualize the site of the mighty Russian army marching past the Soviet bosses through this rather small square.
 But then in all fairness, half the square is blocked with bleachers being put in for some sort of a concert.
 We head towards the St.Basil’s church, the most recognized icon with its colorful onion domes.
 The church built in the mid 1400’s by Ivan the Terrible is medieval in its meager internal decorations.
 Really high steps takes us up and through what seems a maze of paths.
 Next stop is the Armory and the Diamond Fund inside the Kremlin….never thought I would be inside the Soviet Kremlin, the world sure has changed to a more democratic Russian federation.
 The Armory is a museum that holds the treasures of the Czars.
 These include some spectacular jewels (diamonds, rubies, emeralds and more), dresses of Catherine the great, shoes of the rather tall Peter the great, carriages, cutlery, weapons, Faberge eggs and more.
 We understand that between the many wars and the internal plunder, what is left is a small portion of the true quantities….
 I wonder how a country founded in farming, hunting and fishing could afford all this but then again the rich minerals of Siberia should not be belittled.
 Done with tourism for the day, we check in to our hotel that is next door to the Kremlin and lunch at a local hotspot called Coffee Mania….looked like busy & successful business folks and rich bored home-makers.
 Short walk back catches us in the rain…no bother considering the weather has been a gift thus far (bright and 70) with all the smoke being history.
 Dinner is at a Belarusian restaurant up the road from our hotel.
 Lovely and quaint place with traditional hot pots of meats and vegetables that is downed by a barrel of vodka.
 I settle for my 1st glass of true Russian vodka called Russian Standard while Saritha has some tongue twister local brew.
 For some of my friends who find the way I pronounce Vodka funny, I must tell you that “Vodka” has been the only word Russian have understood me saying here!!!
 So BACK OFF.

 Wednesday 8/25: Sergie Posad (click for pictures) Our day starts rather leisurely with a drive to Sergie Posad, a religious town 70KM away from Moscow on the golden ring.
 The town was built around the 14th century monastery that St. Sergius founded.
 The iconic blue onion domes with gold star’s is simply incredible.
 We spend some time visiting the trinity cathedrals on the monastery grounds after some nickel and dime nonsense…this time they want 100 roubles for me to carry my camera in!
 The cathedrals are typical to all that we have seen so far in Russia.
 The one highlight is the entry tower of the complex that has a room used for “exorcism” that was designed by Stroganoff, yup the dish is named after the same family.
 Lunch at a local touristy dive of the standard fare consisting of Russian Salad, Borsch, Beef Stroganoff (I wonder if I am now exorcised finally) and crepe’s with unprocessed honey.
 Drive back in to Moscow has us in some traffic, but they sure know how to optimize the shoulder and drive over each other.
-We get to the Tretyakov Gallery of Russian art.
+We get to the of Russian art.
 While I did not care for icon’s from the medieval times, the art depicting life in 16-17th century Russia was amazing.
 I am surprised that Russian artists have not become as famous as the Spanish, French or Italian impressionists!.
 Next a gander along the famous Old Arbat street that has restaurants and shops followed by some pizza.
 We then head to the station for our Trans-Siberian train to Irkutsk.
 The trains here have multiple classes of service, the cattle class with opening seating and up to 8 sleepers in a compartment to 6, 4 and 2/1st class.
 We decided to go with the two and are greeted by a platinum blond attendant with what I consider a very short skirt and high heels.
 It appears to have become the style for a large section of Russian women to dress up in such risqué fashion.
 When I quizzed our guide on that, I was led to understand that since this is a male dominated society, women need to go the extra distance to find and keep their men.
 In any case our short skirted attendant also is security on the coach (with rumored KGB men on board), the cleaning maid and generally in-charge.
 The thing that puzzles me the most is that these 1st class coaches are almost 100% occupied by foreigners who can not speak any Russian, yet the wise Russian railways did not think of having a bilingual attendant.
 So I have no clue what she is saying to me at this time…..”yeah same to you”!
 Our train departs again on schedule, amazing punctuality of the Russian railways.

 Thursday 8/26: Trans Siberian Day 1 (click for pictures) I wake up very relaxed at god knows what time it is and the time zones have changed from Moscow.
 So I waddle to the ever present samovar for some hot water for my tea.
 The restaurant carriage is 1 away from ours, so I walk over to see what breakfast was going to be, only to run in to a very large Russian man who looked drunk and a couple of women; mother and daughter I presume.
 The mother speaks some English while the daughter chatters on in Russian.
 They don’t serve breakfast, just lunch and dinner.
 So back to my stash of instant oatmeal and hot water while Saritha eats some bread we picked up in St.Petersburg.
 So for the rest of the morning it is staring out of the window philosophically at the Russian Tundra and passing villages of babushkas and little dacha’s.
 Lunch is a very well prepared chicken with potatoes and a ton of dill for garnish.
 2 stops today at Perm and Yekaterinberg.
 I step out to the platform to buy some bread which does not seem to be available but a passing train deposits a bunch of Mongolians vendors who start selling all kinds of wares from bags, shoes, to clothing that is strangely lapped up by the local Russian’s.
 There is no recession in this little Russian town for sure & these vendors do not like to be pictured as our British neighbor found out the hard way when a vendor almost plucked her camera away…so we are back on the train and surreptitiously clicking away.
 My 2nd book for the journey is “Genghis Khan and the making of the modern world” (Thanks Yo!) as entertainment aside from playing cards, dominos and chess with my lovely wife.
 For dinner Saritha heads to the restaurant cart but is unfortunately accosted by a drunk (there are quite a few on the train out side our 1st class accommodations, so some security) and the restaurant manager who is a very large and obscene woman based on the gestures she made to Saritha.
 After brief exchanges and food ordered, Saritha hustles back to give me a earful for letting her go by herself...we are both surprised that this is the state of Russia and its people, at least some of them.
 It is a shame and we learn not to leave our carriage after 5pm local time.
 Oh & the food never arrives….at least we had not paid for me to chase it down and so it was some bread for dinner.